-Many of us are not getting enough exercise and turn to fitness trackers to help monitor our progress.
+Many of us are not getting enough exercise or sleep and turn to fitness trackers to help monitor our progress.
+(You can find out how fitness trackers monitor your sleep with our handy feature on the subject.)
 But just how accurate are fitness trackers?
 Thankfully, there’s a wealth of research out there to help you find out, and we’ve looked at the most recent.

 We’ve split trackers’ basic functions; monitoring energy expenditure (calories burned), step-count and heart rate, and discovered how good they are at keeping count of each.
 Read on to find out how they fare and – if you're sold on getting one – check out our guide to the best fitness trackers.